+As of September 30, 2018, the NRC did not have any DM&R for IT Infrastructure and Systems for FY 2018.
 The NRC IT infrastructure is a network of multiple equipment, software, and service components, taken as a whole, which provides the critical communication network that allows the NRC to accomplish its mission.
 The NRC IT infrastructure encompasses the following:

-- End-user systems and support and end-user hardware includes desktop, laptop, and handheld devices; peripherals (local printers, shared printers); software (personal computer operating systems, office automation suites, messaging, and groupware); and hardware and software for help desks.
+End-user systems and support and end-user hardware include desktop, laptop, and handheld devices; peripherals (local printers, shared printers); software (personal computer operating systems, office automation suites, messaging, and groupware); and hardware and software for help desks.
 Also included are network operations command centers, wire closets, and cable management.
-For regional offices, this includes regional end-user support similar to that provided by the Customer Support Center at the NRC Headquarters, which includes contract support and Federal full-time equivalent (FTE). - Telecommunications services includes data networks and telecommunications (including wireless, multimedia, and local and long-distance telephone); hardware and software operations; licenses; maintenance; and backup, continuity of operations, and disaster recovery.
-For regional offices, this includes local telecommunications, which includes contract support and Federal FTE. - Production operations include mainframes and servers (including Web hosting, but not Web content development and management); hardware and software operations; licenses; maintenance; and backup, continuity of operations, and disaster recovery.
-Also included resources related to carrying out Homeland Security Presidential Directive-12, which requires all Federal Executive departments and agencies to implement a Government-wide standard for secure and reliable forms of identification for access to Federal facilities and information systems.
+For regional offices, this includes regional end-user support similar to that provided by the Customer Support Center at the NRC Headquarters, which includes contract support and Federal full-time equivalent (FTE) personnel.

+- Telecommunications services include data networks and telecommunications (including wireless, multimedia, and local and long-distance telephone); hardware and software operations; licenses; maintenance; and backup, continuity of operations, and disaster recovery.
+For regional offices, this involves local telecommunications, which includes contract support and Federal FTE personnel. - Production operations include mainframes and servers (including Web hosting, but not Web content development and management); hardware and software operations; licenses; maintenance; and backup, continuity of operations, and disaster recovery.
+Also included resources related to carrying out Homeland Security Presidential Directive-12, "Policy for a Common Identification Standard for Federal Employees and Contractors," which requires all Federal executive departments and agencies to implement a Governmentwide standard for secure and reliable forms of identification for access to Federal facilities and information systems.